jlema/photo-gallery-manager/README.md

 The current live version of the project can be viewed at: [https://photo-gallery-manager.herokuapp.com/](https://photo-gallery-manager.herokuapp.com/)

+The repository to the project is available at: [https://github.com/jlema/photo-gallery-manager/](https://github.com/jlema/photo-gallery-manager/)

 This project was based on the [Create a Photo Gallery App Using the MERN stack tutorial](https://levelup.gitconnected.com/create-a-photo-gallery-app-using-mern-stack-826d7d926232) by Yogesh Chavan.

 ## Project Goals